binaryphile/www.minimak.org/pages/design.md

 fully-optimized [QGMLWB] designs seemed the most optimized.
 I felt that if I were going to expend the effort of relearning to type, that I should do it without compromise and go for the best.
-CarPalx's models and analyses (including Colemak) were so convincing, I was sure that his layout was best, and proceeded to learn it.
+CarPalx's models and analyses were so convincing, I was sure that his layout was best, and proceeded to learn it.

+I spent the next couple months learning the new layout, and about six in total getting up to my old speed of 80wpm.
+During that time, I was completely focused on getting speed and not on maintaining any QWERTY skills.
+I figured that once I was good with QGMLWB, I could go and get my QWERTY back without losing the new layout, then just alternate once and a while.

+There ended up being two problems with this.
+First, getting QWERTY back wasn't so easy, and second, I couldn't always do my job in the meantime.

 ![Kitty]\\
 _Not this kind of keyboard layout._